-If the stage is more your thing, several theatre companies are streaming recordings of shows online for free.
+If the stage is more your thing, several theatre companies are streaming recordings of shows online for free, while others are asking for a contribution to help support their work.
 Grab your opera glasses and interval drinks and watch world class performances from the comfort of your own sofa.

 Are you a language lover?

 If you've always wanted to learn another language but haven't had the time, now is the perfect opportunity to indulge yourself.
 The popular smartphone app Duolingo gives you free access to extensive foreign language learning programmes, allowing you to learn at your own pace.

 You can visit Duolingo's website, sign up for a free account and download their app.